kevinmcaleer/kevsrobots.com/web/learn/micropython/13_loops.md

 >
 > * Arguments can be values or variables
 > * Arguments are separated by commas
-> * Arguments are position - the order the arguments are provided should match the order the function expects
+> * Arguments are positional - the order the arguments are provided should match the order the function expects
 > * Arguments can be named, in which case the order doesn’t matter
 > * Arguments can be optional
 >